jasperdevrient/waylayio.github.io/_posts/2015-04-16-streaming-events-from-your-spark-core.markdown

 #Particle/Spark Core

-So what us a Particle Core (previously called Spark Core)?
+So what is a Particle Core (previously called Spark Core)?
 This is what their website mentions:

 > Spark offers a suite of hardware and software tools to help you